 Update Compliance helps to monitor security, quality, and feature updates for Intune managed Windows 10 or Windows 11 PCs.
 This also helps to get the troubleshooting data from Windows PCs.
 The Delivery Optimization related data helps organizations to know more about bandwidth saving etc.

-There are five (5) types of Update Compliance data types are available.
-Those are five (5) different types of data collected as part of Windows as a Service (WaaS) and Windows update (WU) service.
-You can also get the details of Windows Update Delivery Optimization from Windows 10 and Windows 11 PCs.
-Sometimes you will see one additional data type, and that is WDAVStatus (Desktop Analytics).
+There are five (5) types of Update Compliance data types available.
+Those are five (5) different types of data collected as part of Windows as a Service (WaaS) and Windows Update (WU) services.
+You can also get more details from the List of Intune Devices With Patch Deployment Status and Country Details Using KQL Queries.

 WaaS Update Status